-The Waipa Mountain Bike Club continue to develop awesome tracks on Mt Pirongia, southwest of Hamilton.
+The Waipa Mountain Bike Club continues to develop awesome tracks on Mt Pirongia, southwest of Hamilton.
 Ranging from Grade 2 to 5, in summer they attract hundreds of riders a week.

-Back in 2015 the Slush Fund subsidised the purchase of new trail signs.
+Back in 2015 the Slush Fund also subsidised the purchase of new trail signs.